Docker Image Default Parameters

 The volumes commands are complex enough to have their own documentation.

-can either be an absolute path or a name value.
+host-src can either be an absolute path or a name value.
 If you supply an

-, Docker bind-mounts to the path you specify.
+absolute path for the host-src, Docker bind-mounts to the path you specify.
 If

 you supply a name, Docker creates a named volume by that name.

-For example, you can specify either /foo
+For example, you can specify either /foo or foo for a host-src value.
+If

-value, Docker creates a bind mount.
+you supply the /foo value, Docker creates a bind mount.
 If you supply the

-specification, Docker creates a named volume.
+foo specification, Docker creates a named volume.

 Other Resources